gramsower/Mr-Robogers-Neighborhood/TESTS.md

 Expected Output: 'Error: You must enter a number greater than zero if you want me to talk to you (other than this sentence!)'

-Test: It should return 'Beep!' when the user enters '1'.
+Test: It should return 'Beep!' if one of the array values is '1'.
+Code: beepBoop(1);
+Expected Output: [0, 'Beep!']

+Test: It should return 'Boop!' if one of the array values is '2'.
-Code: findAndReplace(1)
+Code: beepBoop(2);
-Expected Output: 'Beep!'
+Expected Output: [0, 'Beep!', 'Boop!']

 ### Notes